 Bathrooms have an air of the sacred to them with Kubrick.
 They are places of revelation where one is finally unable to escape some aspect of truth and must be confronted with it.

 Continuing with this long single shot of Jack progressing toward this meeting, urged there by the carpet, we move up a short flight of stairs between the living area and the bedroom area.
 There is also a short flight of stairs just inside the Torrance's suite that lead up to the living area.
 No reason exists for them to be there as essential architectural elements and so I wonder at their symbolism, if they are perhaps an expression of Jacob's ladder, much like the stool Danny climbs upon to look into he mirror in the Boulder bathroom (though that bench is also necessary for him to reach the mirror because of his youth).
+As both Room 237 and Suite 3 have this architecturally unnecessary flight of steps, are these two places womehow linked?

 To the right of the bathroom door is a print of a fox, a trickster animal.
 In myths of old Japan, the shapeshifting fox favors taking on the likeness of a beautiful woman.

-A hand reaches out and presses the bathroom door open and though this bathroom is green and the bathroom in their apartment in Boulder had been pink, room 237's bathtub with its shower curtain, the way it is lit, recalls the scene of Danny speaking to Tony before the bathroom mirror, as the camera had advanced from his bedroom into the Boulder apartment bathroom.
+A hand reaches out and presses the bathroom door open and though this bathroom is green and the bathroom in their apartment in Boulder had been pink, Room 237's bathtub with its shower curtain, the way it is lit, recalls the scene of Danny speaking to Tony before the bathroom mirror, as the camera had advanced from his bedroom into the Boulder apartment bathroom.

 Before I start making comparisons with the Boulder bathroom, I wanted to first return to Wendy and Danny exploring the heart of the maze and the brief glimpse we get of the arch close to the camera at the end.

 The brief shot of archway at the end of the heart of the maze anticipates this scene with its brief glimpse of arch in the upper right corner.
 A parallel is drawn.
+It woud seem we are at the heart of the Overlook's maze in this bathroom, as well as when in the hedge maze proper.

 The Boulder bathroom had been tiled pink with green tones seemingly cast on it through and above the shower curtain by a green valance above an unobserved window beyond.
-In room 237, we have the same green of the valance in the Boulder bathroom.
-The tub in the Boulder bathroom looks like it has been artificially altered so that its rim will recall the shape of the tub in room 237.
+In Room 237, we have the same green of the valance in the Boulder bathroom.
+The tub in the Boulder bathroom looks like it has been artificially altered so that its rim will recall the shape of the tub in Room 237.

 For the purposes of The Shining, this is its rainbow room.